SillyTavern/SillyTavern-Docs/Usage/Core Concepts/personas.md

 ## Default persona

-You can select one persona to be your preferred default identity, selecting it automatically for all new chats and chats where a persona is not locked.
+You can select one persona as your preferred default identity, automatically selecting it for all new chats and chats where a persona is not locked.
 The default persona is represented by a yellow outline on the Persona Management panel.

-* To set persona as a default, hover (tap on mobile) over the persona avatar and click the top-right "crown" button, then confirm your action.
+* To set persona as a default, click the "crown" button in the persona block, then confirm your action.
 * To undo this action and unset the default persona, click the "crown" button again.

 ## Pro Tips